-Our model Hamiltonian could be thought of as having close similarities to a spin-less variant of the p-wave periodic Anderson model in terms of lattice structure and hybridisation between the orbitals\cite{zhong-2018, Alexandrov_2014_PRB_End}.
-The periodic Anderson model is a paradigmatic Hamiltonian to study Kondo physics in lattice settings\cite{Schrieffer_PRB_1996_Relation, zhong-2018}.
+Our model Hamiltonian can be thought of as having close similarities to a spin-less variant of the \textit{p}-wave periodic Anderson model in terms of lattice structure and hybridization between the orbitals~\cite{zhong-2018, Alexandrov_2014_PRB_End}.
+The periodic Anderson model is a paradigmatic Hamiltonian to study Kondo physics in lattice settings~\cite{Schrieffer_PRB_1996_Relation, zhong-2018}.
 In recent times, it has also been used to study the interplay of Kondo physics and band topology in classic Kondo insulator systems, leading to the emergence of the field Topological Kondo Insulators~\cite{Sen_PRR_2020_Fragility,Baruselli_2015_PRB_Kondo,Baruselli_2015_PRL_Distinct, Alexandrov_2014_PRB_End}.
-However, unlike the conventional periodic Anderson model, where we have Hubbard-type on-site interactions on the localised orbital, here, we include inter-leg interactions between the conduction and the localised $f$ orbitals.
+However, unlike the conventional periodic Anderson model, where we have Hubbard-type onsite interactions on the localized orbital, here, we include inter-leg interactions between the conduction and the localized $f$ orbitals.
 While our chosen interaction is not the one responsible for the Kondo effect, this connection allows us to explore a fascinating question: how does a generic, non-Kondo correlation affect the pre-existing topology of the ladder?
-To see this in terms of a phase diagram with sharp phase boundaries, we reframe this question more precisely: Is the renormalisation of all topological phase boundaries a universal feature of interacting systems, or can certain boundaries be protected with a wide variation of interaction strength?
+To see this in terms of a phase diagram with sharp phase boundaries, we reframe this question more precisely: Is the renormalization of all topological phase boundaries a universal feature of interacting systems, or can certain boundaries be protected with a wide variation of interaction strength?
 Such protection would require a special interplay where the chosen interaction respects the underlying symmetries that enforce the topological transition.
-The model we probe can be thought of as a tailored, ladder SSH model, where the two ladders or rungs are coupled in a special way via diagonal and direction-dependent hybridisation energies.
+The model we probe can be thought of as a tailored, ladder SSH model, where the two ladders or rungs are coupled in a special way via diagonal and direction-dependent hybridization energies.
 We discuss limits where this model can render simple analytical solutions, and we predict the respective phase diagram.
 Even at the non-interacting level, the designed model shows three distinct phases.
 We identify two distinct topologically non-trivial phases and a trivial phase spread across the different parameter regimes of the Hamiltonian.
-We characterise the non-interacting topological phases by calculating the winding numbers ($\nu$) and also confirm the transition using the entanglement entropy values for the respective phases.
-Using the density matrix renormalisation group(DMRG) method, we investigate a particular type of nearest neighbour interactions to understand the effects of such interactions on the topological phases identified in the system.
-We also analyse how the phase boundaries change as we vary the interaction strength.
-We characterise the interacting topological phases using the entanglement spectrum and entanglement entropy values.
-We find that while the topological characterisation of the phases is sustained even in the presence of such interactions, the number of edge states characterising these phases differs from their non-interacting analogues.
+We characterize the non-interacting topological phases by calculating the winding numbers ($\nu$) and also confirm the transition using the entanglement entropy values for the respective phases.
+Using the density matrix renormalization group (DMRG) method, we investigate a particular type of nearest neighbour interactions to understand the effects of such interactions on the topological phases identified in the system.
+We also analyze how the phase boundaries change as we vary the interaction strength.
+We characterize the interacting topological phases using the entanglement spectrum and entanglement entropy values.
+We find that while the topological characterization of the phases is sustained even in the presence of such interactions, the number of edge states characterizing these phases differs from their non-interacting analogues.
 Furthermore, we evaluate the behaviour of the phase boundaries by computing the entanglement spectrum of the system and predict the shifting of the critical points in the presence of the interactions.
 We additionally provide a spectral gap analysis to identify the phase transitions occurring in the system.
 Finally, we provide an explanation of the robustness of the spectral gap by evaluating the central charge defined within an effective conformal field theory.